cperezep/adventour/README.md

 ## The Visual Formatting Model
 Algorithm that calculates boxes and determines the layout of theses boxes, for each element in the render tree, in order to determine the final layout of the page.

-In order to do this, the algorithm takes into account
+In order to do this, the algorithm takes into account:
 * **Dimensions of boxes**: the box model.
 * **Box type**: inline, block and inline-block.
 * **Positioning scheme**: floats and positioning. (absolute - relative)